Henrycodeproj/Turtle-python-wall-game/README.md

 2. Should run with a simple ide online or a downloaded one like visual studio code, etc.

-3. Inspired from a boardgame that is uses boarders.
+3. Inspired from a boardgame.

 4. For the green turtle/player 2, use wsad for movement and spacebar to spawn walls.